obsidian-tasks-group/obsidian-tasks/contributing/User Documentation/docs-README.md

 You can stop the service by hitting `Ctrl+c`.

-## Option 2: Running without Docker
+## Option 2 - Running without Docker

+> [!Note]
+> This page is about the original user documentation setup, published using #jekyll on #github-pages.

 ### Prerequisites for using installed Jekyll